Indigenous Artist Award

 Established in 2021, the recipient and mentor award is supported by K.M.
 Hunter Foundation.
-Finalists awards of $2,000 are supported by Bell.
-The award is presented every year at an event co-hosted by Toronto Arts Foundation and a Toronto arts organization with a mandate to support Indigenous artists.
+Finalist awards of $2,000 are supported by Bell.
+Beginning in 2025, the award will be presented every two years at our Mayor's Arts Lunch.

 Eligibility Criteria: